 Column 1 Column 2 Column 3 Provisions Commencement Date/Details 1.
-The whole of this instrument The day after the last day on which a resolution disallowing the Quality of Care Amendment ( Minimising the Use of Restraints ) Principles 2019 or a provision of that instrument could be passed by either House of the Parliament as referred to in section 42 of the Legislation Act 2003.
+The whole of this instrumentThe day after the last day on which a disallowing the Quality of Care Ame (Minimising the Use of Restraints) F or a provision of that instrument cou either House of the Parliament as rei section 42 of the Legislation Act 200 However, the provisions do not com that instrument or a provision of that instrument or a provision of that The day after the last day on which a resolution disallowing the Quality of Care Amendment (Minimising the Use of Restraints) Principles 2019 or a provision of that instrument could be passed by either House of the Parliament as referred to in section 42 of the Legislation Act 2003.
 However, the provisions do not commence at all if that instrument or a provision of that instrument is disallowed or taken to have been disallowed on or before that last day.